Personal Injury Questions (FAQ’s)

 “No fault” benefits are, by law, included in every automobile insurance policy available in Ontario.
 An injured party can obtain compensation if they have been injured in an accident.
 The nature and amount of this compensation is determined by regulations known as the “Statutory Accident Benefits Schedule”.
 In order to claim these benefits, it is important to enlist the services of a legal professional to guide you through the process and protect your rights.
 Our law clerks and lawyers are experts in this process.

-Even in the “no-fault” system of Ontario, if you have sustained a “serious permanent impairment” of an important physical, mental or psychological function as a result of the accident, you may be able to sue the at fault driver.
+Even in the “no-fault” system of Ontario, if you have sustained a “serious permanent impairment” as a result of the accident, you may be able to sue the at fault driver.

 Back to Top

 Should I speak to the adjuster from the insurance company?

 Don’t speak to the adjuster from the insurance company.